fogleman/Minecraft/README.md

       -nocompression        Disables compression for a smaller save file.
       -gamemode GAMEMODE    Set the Gamemode for player.
 0 = Creative, 1 =
                             Survival

+## Better performance using Cython

+For optimal performance, you can compile the code to C using Cython.

+To do so, you have to install Cython and Python dev files (`sudo apt-get install cython python-dev` under Ubuntu), then run `python setup.py build_ext --inplace --force`.
+You will have to run this last command each time you update the game.